joecmullen-lang/European/README.md

 # European
-The European Son Repository
+The European Son Website

-This is the website of the Artist/Composer who goes by the name The European Son On Spotify he uses the Name HenryHead
+This is the website of the Artist/Composer who goes by the name The European Son.

+On Spotify he uses the Name HenryHead.

-His real Name is Joe Mullen and the underlying domain name is joemullen.co.uk
+His real name is Joe Mullen and the underlying domain name is joemullen.co.uk